If you follow a healthy lifestyle, you may already exercise regularly and eat a healthy diet.

 - 1 tbsp. vegetable oil

-Or, your doctor may prescribe a potassium binder.
-This is a medication that binds to the excess potassium in your bowel, which you’ll then release through bowel activity.
+For example, diuretics may help flush excess potassium from your body through urination, while a potassium binder binds to the excess potassium in your bowel, which then gets released through bowel movements.

-Eating a low potassium diet can help treat hyperkalemia and prevent potentially life threatening heart complications.
+Eating a low-potassium diet can help treat hyperkalemia and prevent potentially life-threatening heart complications.

-While switching to a low potassium meal plan works for some people, others may require medication to keep their potassium level within a safe range.
+While switching to a low-potassium meal plan works for some people, others may require medication to keep their potassium level within a safe range.